carbon-design-system/carbon-for-ibm-dotcom/packages/web-components/docs/markdown-contents.md

 ## Markdown contents

-In most cases, `<dds-content-*>` is used with its "copy" content.
+In most cases, `<cds-content-*>` is used with its "copy" content.
 There are several ways to specify the copy content.

-### Using `<dds-content-*-copy>`
+### Using `<cds-content-*-copy>`

-`<dds-content-*-copy>` are Web Components that automatically renders the given markdown content to HTML.
+`<cds-content-*-copy>` are Web Components that automatically renders the given markdown content to HTML.
 It takes either `content` property (_not_ attribute) or child text node as the markdown content.
 The markdown content will be converted to HTML with sanitization.

 Given the nature of child text node, some extra caution is required to use child text node as the markdown content: